chloecramerrr/data_analytics_template/README.md

 ## Usage
 I will store all of my project requirements in the data analytics template for effective and clean work.

+## Data
+These are the links to the sample data I am using in the project:https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data AND https://streeteasy.com/